-The Organullo property is in Salta province, which is a mining-friendly jurisdiction in northern Argentina.
+The Organullo property is in Salta province.
 Latin Metals hold a 100% interest in the property, which has an exploration history of almost a century.
 It was initially explored and mined on a small scale at the Julio Verne Mine in the 1930's, producing copper, bismuth and gold.
 Mining activity involved excavation of more than 450 meters of workings on 3 levels.
 Few details of production are available, but concentrates were reported to average 12.5% bismuth and 8.2% copper with gold ranging between 10-20 g/t and sampling on several subsequent exploration programs confirmed the high gold grades found underground.
-Previous explorers include Fabricaciones Militares (in Partnership with the United Nations), Triton Mining Corporation, Northern Orion Exploration, Newmont Overseas Exploration (Chile), Newmont Peru, Latin Metals and Cardero Resources Corp. ("Cardero").
-Cardero, through its wholly owned subsidiary Cardero Argentina, acquired Organullo in 2004.
+Previous explorers include Fabricaciones Militares (in Partnership with the United Nations), Triton Mining

+Corporation, Northern Orion Exploration, Newmont Overseas Exploration (Chile), Newmont Peru, Latin Metals, Cardero Resources Corp., and most recently Yamana Gold Inc. (2018 to 2020).

 Organullo is a large property with widespread and intense alteration indicative of a productive high sulphidation epithermal gold deposit.
 This property lies along a regional northerly-trending fault linear that controls the localization of mineralization and volcanoes in the region.
-The Julio Verne Mine is characterized by structure-controlled Cu-Bi mineralization.
+The Julio Verne Mine is characterized by structure-controlled copper-bismuth mineralization.
 Associated argillic to advanced argillic alteration extends from the mine eastwards to the Organullo Ridge.
 Mineralization on the ridge is associated with faulting, quartz veins and silicified rock.
 The geological relationships suggest that this is near the top of the system with large volumes of underlying rock yet to be explored.
 The system appears to be large with more than 7 kilometers exposed in a north-south direction.
 Width is unknown and while some previous workers assumed a long, narrow system, it could extend to the east and west where recent cover hides all the potential.
 Historical drilling results support the interpretation of a potential bulk-mineable epithermal gold deposit.
-Reverse circulation drilling supports this with an intersection grading 0.66 g/t gold, both from surface.
-Diamond drilling supports this with an intersection grading 0.66 g/t gold from 19 to 110 meters.